 Diet is just as important if not more important than supplementation.
 But, supplements can address the root cause of stealth infection that is often lingering.
 I find it is more important to treat intestinal dysbiosis than any other supplement therapy.
-The only line of products I currently use are Supreme Nutrition products for the treatment of intestinal dysbiosis.
+The two most common products that I use for leaky gut are Chinese Coptis and Neem Leaf by AMG Naturals.

 Leaky gut is a real thing!
 In fact it may be the most important thing that you can address when dealing with chronic conditions that are related with inflammation.
 Working with your physician to find the actual root cause is important if you want to heal quickly.

 Check out my FREE ebook on Leaky Gut for more information on supplements and ways to heal.

 - Rapin JR, Wiernsperger N. POSSIBLE LINKS BETWEEN INTESTINAL PERMEABLITY AND FOOD PROCESSING: A POTENTIAL THERAPEUTIC NICHE FOR GLUTAMINE.
 Clinics (Sao Paulo).
 2010 Jun; 65(6): 635–643.